MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionvisual-setclip(idcompositionclip).md

 Setting the Clip property clips this visual along with all visuals in the subtree that is rooted at this visual.
 The clip is transformed by the OffsetX, OffsetY, and Transform properties.

-If the Clip property previously specified a clip rectangle, the newly specified Clip object replaces the clip rectangle.
+If the Clip property previously specified a clip object, the newly specified clip rectangle replaces the clip object.

-This method fails if <i>clip</i> is an invalid pointer or if it was not created by the
-        same <a href="https://msdn.microsoft.com/081a14ed-c152-4e0a-b85b-1111d825ce53">IDCompositionDevice</a> interface that created this visual.
-The interface cannot be a custom implementation; only interfaces created by Microsoft DirectComposition can be used with this method.

-If <i>clip</i> is NULL, the visual is not clipped relative to its parent.
-However, the visual is clipped by the clip object of the parent visual,
-        or by the closest ancestor visual that has a clip object.
-Setting <i>clip</i> to NULL is similar to specifying a clip object whose clip rectangle has the left and top sides set to negative infinity, and the right and bottom sides set to positive infinity.
-Using a NULL clip object results in slightly better performance.
+This method fails if any members of the <i>rect</i> structure are NaN, positive infinity, or negative infinity.

-If <i>clip</i> specifies a clip object that has an empty rectangle, the visual is fully clipped; that is, the visual is included in the visual tree,
-        but it does not render anything.
+If the clip rectangle is empty, the visual is fully clipped; that is, the visual is included in the visual tree, but it does not render anything.
       To exclude a particular visual from a composition, remove the visual from the visual tree instead of setting an empty clip rectangle.
       Removing the visual results in better performance.